amriteshs/Dijkstra-MapReduce/README.md

-# Djikstra-MapReduce
+# Dijkstra-MapReduce
-Implementation of Djikstra's shortest path algorithm using MapReduce
+Implementation of Dijkstra's shortest path algorithm using MapReduce